 About 70% of the town's population is served by a municipal sewer system.
 The system of sewer mains is municipally owned, but the sewage flows into the Massachusetts Water Resources Authority (MWRA) regional system for treatment and disposal.
 A sewer plan prepared in 1981 by a consultant, recommended expanding the sewer through the central portion of Walpole, but did not recommend extending it to the rural areas of the Town.
+The sewer plan has been updated in draft form in 2019.
 The first three phases of the recommended expansion have been completed.
 The Sewer and Water Division of the Public Works Department is responsible for the administration, operation and maintenance of Walpole's utility infrastructure.
 About 30% of Walpole's households use septic systems.
 The proper maintenance of these systems is critical to the town's groundwater supply and to protect Walpole's public health, wetlands, ponds, and waterways.
-These septic systems provide millions of gallons of groundwater recharge that would be lost to the sewer system if more homes were connected to that system.
+These septic systems provide millions of gallons of connected to that system.